hjben/docker-server/README.md

 - You can access to cluster manager web page on: http://localhost:{port_for_cluster_manager}

 ### Usage (with docker-compose)
-If your machine have docker-compose, you may use the docker-compose.yml file.
+If your machine has docker-compose, you may use the docker-compose.yml file.
 Using docker-compose.yml, hadoop container will be automatically set with 1 master and 3 slaves.

 #### 1. Docker-compose service up
 - Set your current directory to where the docker-compose.yml placed.